candidtim/vagrant-appindicator/README.md

 ## Documentation

-1. Document (better) how to run
-2. Document (better) how to develop
-3. Create sample screenshot and add to the documentation
+1. Create sample screenshot and add to the documentation

 ## Refactorings